sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

    Almost never used except as a mathematical tool, but it is buried “under the hood” of a very large number of statistical tools.

 -  *Standard deviation*.
-Thit is the square root of the variance.
+This is the square root of the variance.
 It is fairly elegant mathematically and it is expressed in the same units as the data so it can be interpreted pretty well.
-In situations where the mean is the measure of central tendency, thit is the default.
+In situations where the mean is the measure of central tendency, this is the default.
-   Thit is by far the most popular measure of variation.
+   This is by far the most popular measure of variation.

 In short, the IQR and the standard deviation are easily the two most common measures used to report the variability of the data.
 But there